Guide to using glob patterns in Ellipsis configuration.

 ): @(foo|bar|baz)

-with extglobs:
+with extglobs:!

-with extglobs:
+with extglobs:src/**/!(*.test|*.spec).js

 is equivalent to ["src/**/*.js", "!src/**/*.{test,spec}.js"]